 3. Locate Grill close to workspace

-Grilling is fun, but it is also work.
 The grill on your deck should be close to a work counter.
 Something to rest the meat plate on, or tongs.
-Often portable barbeques will come with small shelves on the sides.
+Often, portable barbeques will come with small shelves on the sides.
 But if your cooking is more elaborate than room on these small shelves, being close to a table or counter will be helpful.

-Having two counter or shelves on each side of the grill can be helpful when cooking for larger groups.
+Having two counters or shelves on each side of the grill can be helpful when cooking for larger groups.
 Providing, a cooked and prepping counter area, keeping the raw patties away from the fresh buns.
 A convenient workspace by the grill, increasing your grilling pleasure.

 4. Account for the prevailing breeze over the deck.

-The wind will always blow.
-That’s a fact, but accounting for it minimizes its negative impact.
 In Calgary, where I live and build decks, the wind is often blowing from the west.
 The Rockies are a freeway for the Pacific Ocean wind.

 Setting the grill on the east side of the deck, in Calgary.
 The smoke is pushed off the deck, away from those enjoying the sun on the deck.
 Prevailing winds vary by region and terrain.